In this tutorial, you will build a universal app contract that accepts messages

 Making an Outgoing Contract Call

-function exemplifies how a universal app can initiate a contract call
+The call function exemplifies how a universal app can initiate a contract call

 to any arbitrary contract on a connected chain using the Gateway.
 The function